slateci/slate-catalog/incubator/postgresql/postgresql/README.md

 ## Configuration

-The following table lists the configurable parameters of the Telegraf monitoring application and their default values.
+The following table lists the configurable parameters of the PostgreSQL database application and their default values.

 |           Parameter           |           Description           |           Default           |